simlar/simlar-server/README.md

 In a production environment a configuration is needed to configure e.g. the domain and the database: ```/etc/simlar-server/config.properties```
 Have a look at the [example](examples/config.properties).

-For development the server may run with an in memory database and does not need any configuration file.
-However you may place one in ```src/main/resources/application-default.properties```.
+For development you may place your configurations in ```src/main/resources/application-default.properties```.
-The [example](examples/application-default.properties) e.g. sets a log pattern with filename and linenumber.
+The [example](examples/application-default.properties) configures the database and sets a log pattern with filename and linenumber.
+If you do not want to set up a database for development you may change the dependency type of the h2 database to ```providedRuntime```.